U.S., Canada, others name first players to Olympic men's rosters

-Canada, the U.S., and other countries recently named the first three players to their 2022 Olympic hockey rosters.
-(The first three roster players for China, the Russian Olympic Committee, Slovakia, and a few others have yet to be announced.)
+Canada, the U.S., and other countries named the first three players to their 2022 Olympic hockey rosters this week

 In the case of the United States, the first three Olympic hockey players are: Seth Jones, Patrick Kane, and Auston Matthews.
 After a big trade, Jones joined Kane on the Blackhawks, while Matthews stars for the Maple Leafs.